luyadev/luya/docs/guide/ngrest-model.md

 > Keep in mind that when a plugin is attached to a field, it will override the original value from the database.
 Examples are shown in the [Select Plugin Guide](ngrest-plugin-select.md)

-#### Pointers and ngRestConfig
+#### Scope and ngRestConfig

-There are 4 specific pointers you can use to configure.
+There are 4 specific Scope you can use to configure.
 A pointer as like a section of your config:

-|Pointer Name   |Description
+|Scope Name   |Description
 |---       |---
 |list      |List the data rows of the Table (like a data table)
 |create    |The form to create a new data record.